Battle Mountain Sanitarium: Description and history

 The Battle Mountain Sanitarium campus is located on the northeast side of Hot Springs, on 68 acre (reduced from the original more than 100) set on a bluff overlooking the Fall River.
 The grounds, laid out in the early 20th century, were designed by landscape architect George Kessler of Kansas City, Missouri, and the original buildings were designed by Thomas Rogers Kimball of Omaha, Nebraska.
 Kimball's buildings are built out of locally quarried pink sandstone, and are a distinctive blend of the Mission Revival and the Richardsonian Romanesque, which were popular styles in Hot Springs at the time.
 The unique combination of materials, design and setting give the complex a striking appearance.
 The main building has a circular central structure with spoke-like wings radiating away.

 The city of Hot Springs developed in the 1880s as a resort community, with visitors drawn to the restorative and curative properties of its mineral springs.
 Local citizens and political leaders lobbied the federal government for the placement of a branch of the NHDVS.
 Congress authorized its establishment in 1902, and one of the local spring operators agreed to supply the facility with water from its springs.
 Ground was broken on the site, and it opened for its first patients in 1907.
 From its inception, it served as a treatment facility for former soldiers whose conditions were thought to be treatable either by consuming or bathing in the waters of the hot springs.
 It was also considered a good place for the treatment of tuberculosis, although its facilities as designed were less than ideal for this purpose.
-In 1930 the facility was transition to the VA, and was gradually transformed into a more general-purpose medical facility.
+In 1930 the facility was transitioned to the VA, and was gradually transformed into a more general-purpose medical facility.
 Some of its facilities, including some of its tuberculosis wards, were demolished.